 One of the great Citi Double Cash benefits is the introductory 18-month 0% APR on balance transfers (13.99% – 23.99% variable thereafter).
-The Diamond Preferred also offers the same 18-month intro rate for balance transfers completed in the first 4 months (13.74 – 23.74% variable thereafter).
+The Diamond Preferred offers a 21-month 0% intro APR for balance transfers completed in the first 4 months (13.74 – 23.74% variable thereafter).

-Both cards charge a balance transfer fee of 3% of the amount or $5, whichever is greater.
-If you choose to make a balance transfer to your Citi card, paying it off before the end of the 18-month intro period could save you money in fewer interest payments.
+The Citi Double Cash Card charges a balance transfer fee of 3% of the amount or $5, whichever is greater, while the Citi Diamond Preferred Card charges a balance transfer fee of 5% of the amount or $5, whichever is greater.
+If you choose to make a balance transfer to your Citi card, paying it off before the end of the intro period could save you money in fewer interest payments.

 Introductory 0% APR on purchases

-One of the Citi Diamond Preferred benefits is that in addition to the introductory 0% APR on balance transfers, it offers 18 months of a 0% APR for purchases (13.74% – 23.74% variable thereafter).
+One of the Citi Diamond Preferred benefits is that in addition to the introductory APR on balance transfers, it offers 12 months of a 0% intro APR for purchases (13.74% – 23.74% variable thereafter).
 This can make the Diamond Preferred an attractive option for people who are looking to make a large purchase and pay it off over time without accruing interest.